 - Once created, your custom exercises will be visible and editable under the same CUSTOM EXERCISES tab in the menu of your dashboard.

-- To assign these exercises to clients, they can be selected from the 'video exercise' section in the 'assign' an exercise window
+- To assign these exercises to clients, they can be selected from the "Video Exercises" dropdown in the "Assign Exercises" window:

-Custom exercises are contained in the VIDEOS library and can be assigned like any other video exercise.
-They are private only to your clinic's users.
+Custom exercises are stored in the VIDEOS library and can be assigned to patients like any other video exercise.
+They are currently private only to your clinic's users.

 Generating Video Links

 We support videos hosted on YouTube, Vimeo, Google Drive, Dropbox, or any other service that provides raw url-access.